 Inner ear infection symptoms, which strike adults more often than children, can cause worrisome problems, including dizziness and feeling off-balance.

-The outer, middle, and inner parts of the ear can all be infected with viruses or bacteria.
+Viruses and bacteria can infect the outer, middle, and inner parts of your ear.
 Children are at highest risk of middle ear infections.
-In fact, five out of six kids will have at least one middle ear infection by the time they are three, the National Institute on Deafness and Other Communication Disorders (NIDCD) points out.
+Five out of six kids will have at least one middle ear infection by the time they are three, the National Institute on Deafness and Other Communication Disorders points out.

-But another type of ear infection — an inner ear infection — is far more likely to hit adults than kids and can cause symptoms ranging from mild to temporarily disabling.
+But another type of ear infection — an inner ear infection — is far more likely to hit adults than kids and can cause symptoms ranging from mild to temporary disability.

-Middle ear infections common in childhood are most often caused by a bacterial infection that triggers inflammation and fluid to build up behind the eardrum, producing an earache.
-Inner ear infections, usually the result of a virus, can also cause an earache but, because the inner ear is connected to the body’s balance system, inner ear infection symptoms can be especially debilitating.
+Bacterial infections that trigger inflammation and fluid to build up behind the eardrum, producing an earache, commonly cause middle ear infections in children.
+Inner ear infections, usually the result of a virus, can also cause an earache.
+Inner ear infection symptoms can be especially debilitating because your inner ear is connected to your body’s balance system.

-For example, people of any age — children or adults — with inner ear infections can experience profound feelings of being off-balance and dizzy.
+For example, people of any age with inner ear infections can experience profound feelings of being off-balance and dizzy.
 Hearing can suffer, too.

 Understanding inner ear infection symptoms

 The inner ear contains the labyrinth, a sensory organ essential to keeping a normal sense of balance.
-Three semicircular, fluid-filled canals in the labyrinth are responsible for signaling the brain your head is turned up or down, or to the right or left, the National Institutes of Health (NIH) explains.
-The snail-shaped cochlea, another part of the labyrinth, picks up sound vibrations from the middle ear and converts them into electrical signals that are transmitted to the brain.
+Three semicircular, fluid-filled canals in the labyrinth are responsible for telling your brain whether your head is turned upright or down, or to the right or left, the National Institutes of Health explains.
+The snail-shaped cochlea, another part of the labyrinth, picks up sound vibrations from your middle ear and converts them into electrical signals that are transmitted to your brain.